rileyjohngibbs/ICS-PA-2018-2019/naive_yahtzee/README.md

 ## Installation

 Download all the files in this directory with "yahtzee" in their name into a single folder on your machine.
-You can do this easily on a Mac running Chrome by holding option while clicking each file's name in the list.
+You can follow the instructions in the [root directory](https://github.com/rileyjohngibbs/ICS-PA-2018-2019)'s README.

 ## Running the App